ZiqiPolimeros/Uber-vs.-Lyft/FHV/Uber vs Lyft Report.md

 <h1><b> Uber vs. Lyft In NYC During COVID </b></h1>
 <h5> Ziqi Polimeros</h5>
-<h5> May 17th 2022 </h5>
+<h5> May 2022 </h5>

+<a href="https://rpubs.com/ZiqiPolimeros/903493">R code of the project</a>

 !["FHV"](https://github.com/ZiqiPolimeros/Uber-vs.-Lyft/blob/main/pictures/Uber-Lyft.jpg?raw=true)
 <br>

 <h2> Introduction </h2>

 In the United States the two most popular online ride-hailing companies are Uber and Lyft.
 Lyft offers both cars and bike rentals, as well as ride-hailing; its business is currently growing in two countries.[1]
 Uber has established a global presence, thriving in around 70 countries.
 Its services extend from online ride-hailing to car rental to food and grocery delivery.[2]
 Both companies are highly profitable.
 The two companies have grown from startups to unicorns in a few years and then went public in 2019.
 Uber hit the Fortune 500 in 2020, ranking 228th place.[3]

 What makes online ride-hailing services popular?
 First, transparency of prices and information improves customer satisfaction.
 Using Uber or Lyft mobile apps, you can choose a price option and grade of service before your trip.
 In a traditional taxi ride, you never know the price beforehand.
 Especially if you are a stranger to the city, divers can take advantage of that by taking a longer route to charge more money.
 You also can access the driver's information and read reviews to ascertain.
 After the ride you can write your own review of the driver to let people know if the driver is a good bet or not.
 That's not an option for traditional taxi drivers.
 Second, the flexibility of hailing a ride anywhere and anytime optimizes rider's experience.
 With the mobile apps, you can see where your Uber or Lyft car is and when they will arrive.
 You can wait for your car that you reserved online in your place instead of getting to a main thorough air looking for a taxi on a street.
 Some public transportation and taxi companies don't run 24 hours a day.
 But people still can travel late at night with online ride-hailing services when there's no other options.
 Third, online ride-hailing is safer for both customers and drivers.
-To qualify to serve an online ride-hailing driving system, drivers are required to submit DMV driving record checks, and be fingerprinted for criminal background checks and drug testing.[4]
+Being a driver, you must meet certain criteria.
+Drivers are required to submit DMV driving record checks, and be fingerprinted for criminal background checks and drug testing.[4]
 Customers can enjoy their trips with less worry and stress.
 As customer pay with their apps rather than with cash, drivers would not likely be targeted for robbery.

 How was the business of online ride-hailing in 2020 during the coronavirus pandemic?
 During lockdown, restaurants, theaters, and tourist attractions were shut down.
 Even all students couldn't come to class and had to take online courses.
 Air travel was suspended for a while as well.
 If people couldn't travel in the city or out of the city, how did the online ride-hailing industry survive?
 In this project, we analyzed Uber and Lyft annual reports and NYC 2020 High Volume FHV Trip Records.
 We focused on the following questions: